What is Universal Credit?

 - Working Tax Credit - money to help boost your income if you are on low income

-But if your circumstances change, for instance if you find a job, move location, have a child or get divorced you should let the DWP know.
+If your circumstances change, for instance if you find a job, move location, have a child or get divorced you should let the DWP know.

 Who is eligible for Universal Credit?